Justinhwang92/justincoding-movie-ts/README.md

 A website built for Movie app using React and TypeScript.
 Fully responsive web app and available in PWA app.

+- Same project in JavaScript also available and active.

 ## Demos

 ### Web view